F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ### Installation: Microsoft Method

 Once booted into the Windows installer, proceed as you normally would on any Windows computer.
-If you see an error message containing "Windows could not prepare the computer to boot into the next phase of installation", please follow the next portion of this guide (DISM Installation).
+If you see an error message containing "Windows couldn't prepare the computer to boot into the next phase of installation", please follow the next portion of this guide (DISM Installation).

 ::: details Installing Windows 11

-If you are installing Windows 11, you will need to [modify the Windows Setup](https://www.bleepingcomputer.com/news/microsoft/how-to-bypass-the-windows-11-tpm-20-requirement/) to allow installation on unsupported machines.
+If you're installing Windows 11, you'll need to [modify the Windows Setup](https://www.bleepingcomputer.com/news/microsoft/how-to-bypass-the-windows-11-tpm-20-requirement/) to allow installation on unsupported machines.

 :::